 Financial Planning Software

 When you use financial planning software, you’re committing to understanding your personal cash flows.
 You don’t even necessarily need to be running a business to appreciate the possibilities that financial planning software will present to you.
 Even if you don’t have lots of complicated transactions, the fact that you can look at a timeline of your finances, especially as it relates to your bills and your income, will give you a much stronger basis for making decisions about what you can afford.
+Consider using an open banking api to help manage cash flow.
+Open banking allows you to manage your money within different accounts securely, meaning you never have to worry about transferring money again.

 The very first thing that you should do if you’re trying to organize your finances is to install budgeting apps on your phone or potentially on your desktop computer.
 The best budgeting apps are usually free, and they hook up automatically to all of your financial institutions or other places that are billing you.
 Having all this information in one place is a fantastic way to recognize your current economic circumstances, and from that recognition, you can decide what your budgets should be moving forward.